ryanhausen/galaxy-classification/docs/_drafts/2017-05-23-using-a-gaussian-to-describe-effective-radius-and-axis-ratio.md

 ---
 layout: default
-title: "Using a Gaussian To Describe Effective Radius and Axis Ratio UPDATED"
+title: "Using a Gaussian To Describe Effective Radius and Axis Ratio"
 date: 2017-05-23
 categories:
 ---

 {% include mathjax.html  %}

-UPDATE: fixed wrong link for Disk Gaussian and added histograms based data drawn from gaussian

 ### Axis Ratio and Effective Radius Histograms